nethi/prometheus/README.md

 # Zstats collector: A modified Prometheus server.
-(Still being edited)

 This is a modified version of prometheus server that streams stats from customer's cluster to a remote server that is running in the cloud.